MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a9--directed-fx-transition-livedump.md

 # Bug Check 0x1A9: DIRECTED\_FX\_TRANSITION\_LIVEDUMP

-The DIRECTED\_FX\_TRANSITION\_LIVEDUMP bug check has a value of 0x000001A9.
+The DIRECTED\_FX\_TRANSITION\_LIVEDUMP live dump has a value of 0x000001A9.
 It indicates that a device has failed its Directed Fx transition call.
 For more information about Directed Fx, see [Introduction to the Directed Power Management Framework](/windows-hardware/drivers/kernel/introduction-to-the-directed-power-management-framework).

 (This code can never be used for a real bugcheck; it is used to identify live dumps.)